 Budapest, Kis Rókus u., 1024 Hungary

-MART Gallery are delighted to announce our participation in Art Market Budapest from 12th – 15th October 2017, where we will be presenting the work of three of our represented artists James L Hayes, Jane Fogarty and David Lunney.
+MART Gallery took part in Art Market Budapest from 12th – 15th October 2017, where we presented the work of three of our represented artists James L Hayes, Jane Fogarty and David Lunney.

 Art Market Budapest is Eastern Europe’s leading international art fair – it thought provokingly combines inspiring artistic content originating from the now emerging regions in and beyond Europe.
 The fair presents 40 galleries among which MART are the only Irish representation.
 Art Market Budapest extends into Art Week Budapest which includes a series of related events, programs, discussions and workshops with the participation of many cultural communities.